narious/hipe-master/README.md

 VERSION INFORMATION
 -------------------

-v0.26 beta -- 05 Jun 2017
+v0.27 beta -- 28 Dec 2017

-- HIPE_OPCODE_ prefixed operation codes have been replaced with shorter HIPE_OP_ macro constants.
-Behaviour is identical to how it was before; the macro definitions have simply been shortened to make them easier to type when writing source code.
+- A workaround has been added to allow HIPE_OP_ADD_STYLE_RULE instructions to be respected after initial body content has been added to the screen.
+Not all style rules added in this scenario appear to be respected by the webkit backend, however.

 TODO: